What is PIRLS?

 – The schools and pupils that participate in PIRLS are making a valuable contribution to the understanding of our education system and it is only with this participation that we can realise the opportunities that PIRLS brings to improve our educational policies and practices;

 – Your pupils will have the experience of representing England in an international study, and, if the number of participating pupils in your school is high enough to protect pupil confidentiality, your school will receive a personalised feedback report containing information on your pupils’ attitudes to reading and an overview of England’s national data.
-A sample of this report is included in the welcome pack.
+A template for this report is included in the welcome pack and can be found here.

 What does the assessment consist of?